Tamron Hall (talk show)

-Tamron Hall (sometimes referred to as The Tamron Hall Show) is an American talk show hosted by American broadcast journalist Tamron Hall.
-Produced and distributed by Disney Media Distribution, it debuted on September 9, 2019, in first-run syndication on ABC Owned Television Stations and local stations across the United States and Canada.
+Tamron Hall is an American talk show hosted by American broadcast journalist and author Tamron Hall.
+Produced and distributed by Disney Entertainment Distribution, it debuted on September 9, 2019, in first-run syndication on ABC Owned Television Stations and local stations across the United States and Canada.

-On October 6, 2020, the series was renewed for a third season, which premiered on September 6, 2021.
-On November 8, 2021, the series was renewed for fourth and fifth seasons through 2024.
+In October 2020, the series was renewed for a third season, which premiered on September 6, 2021.
+In November 2021, the series was renewed for fourth and fifth seasons through 2024.
+On April 15, 2024, the show has been renewed for a sixth season.
+In February 2025, the show was renewed for a seventh season.